EPCCed/eidf-docs/docs/services/s3/python.md

                          Key='scotland/lothian/')
     ```

     will upload the file and give it the key `scotland/lothian/`.
-This is different from how the AWS CLI behaves, where uploading the file` to `s3://mybucket/scotland/lothian/` will upload the file and give it the key `scotland/lothian/edinburgh.csv`'.
+This is different from how the AWS CLI behaves, where uploading the file with a key `scotland/lothian/` will upload the file and give it the key `scotland/lothian/edinburgh.csv`'.
 AWS CLI adds `edinburgh.csv` to the path before contacting the S3 service.
 Boto3 does not.

     However, both Boto3 and the AWS CLI allow for files whose keys have trailing slashes to be downloaded.